DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - Available models (panel themes): 8 (Aluminium, Stage Repro, Cobalt, Absolute Night, Dark "Signature", Fort Knox "Signature", Oxide "Signature", and Titanium "Signature").
 - DX7-emulated display, may be genuine LCD, yellow-backlit LCD retrofit, or OLED retrofit (via right click menu).
 - Emulated DX7 v1.8 firmware.
-- Full DX7 SysEx files support (either for VMEM 32-voice banks, and VCED single-voice), as import only.
-- Full 6OP-DX files support (**.6opsynth** for entire synthesizer, **.6opcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - not supported by DX7 SysEx).
 - 32 algorithms (all come from the real DX7 synthesizer), only for display.
 - 6 operators.
 - Polyphony: min.
 1 channel/monophonic, max.
 16 channels.